Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 Before you treat your lawn, there are a few things you can do to improve your chances of success and discourage the bugs from coming back.
 Mow the grass to the maximum height recommended for its variety, but avoid mowing more than one-third of the grass height at a time.

-Chinch bugs live in the thatch, the layer of dead grass clippings that builds up on the soil.
+The chinch bug is know to live in the thatch, which takes up about ¾ of an inch, builds up over time and is the layer of dead grass clippings that builds up on the soil.
 Remove thatch that’s built up to more than 1/2 inch deep using a thatch rake.
 If your thatch isn’t this thick, aerate the soil with a manual or automated aerator or by using spiked lawn aerating shoes.
+These tolls will easily get rid of the thatched keep the cinch bugs out.

-After you’ve treated your lawn, apply compost, aged manure or other organic matter to improve the soil conditions.
+After you’ve treated your lawn, use lawn care resources such as applying compost, aged manure or other organic matter to improve the soil conditions.
 Use a slow-release fertilizer to further strengthen your grass.
 Avoid over-fertilizing, especially with a high-nitrogen fertilizer.
 This can leave your grass soft and more vulnerable to insect attacks.

 Mow often to keep grass clippings short so they’re less likely to build up.
 When the weathers hot, keep your lawn well watered but don’t overwater.
 Water during the cooler times of the day, such as early morning or towards evening to avoid burning the grass.
 In the fall, aerate and fertilize the lawn again.